 Older code bases are beset by problems that cannot be identified by a set of generic pattern-matching rules.
 Teams will be grappling with obsolete technology, scalability challenges, unstable implementations and unwise architectural decisions.
 None of this will be picked up in code quality metrics.

-SonarQube talks in terms of “technical debt”, but this has very little to do with the phrase originally coined by Ward Cunningham.
-He was not suggesting that “debt” was caused by badly-written code.
+SonarQube talks in terms of "technical debt", but this has very little to do with the phrase originally coined by Ward Cunningham.
+He was not suggesting that "debt" was caused by badly-written code.
 The debt metaphor was originally coined to describe how a code base is undermined over time by evolving requirements.
-It’s these unintentional design mistakes based on a partial understanding of a problem that make legacy code bases hard to work with.
+It’s these unintentional design mistakes based on a partial understanding of a problem that make legacy systems hard to work with.

 Developers tend to prefer code that is consistent and readable, but that’s only one aspect of code quality.
 You also need code that is performant, secure and easy to change.
 These things are all very hard to measure in any meaningful, objective sense.

 In the absence of genuine, objective measures static analysis tends to dwell a little too much on style rules.
 You can’t check that application-specific patterns have been asserted, measure the separation of concerns or determine whether nuances around performance best practice are being followed.

 Any code base that has not been written alongside SonarQube is likely to register thousands of rule violations and man years’ worth of technical debt.
 This does not necessarily mean that the application is unfit for purpose.